Class Db<T extends DbData<?>>

 public boolean registerIndex(String indexName, Function<T,String> keyObtainingFunction)

-Register an index in the database for higher performance data access
+Register an index in the database for higher performance data access.

 Parameters: